ocaml/dune/README.md

 single `boot.ml` file.
 This file is built using `ocamlopt` or `ocamlc` and used to build everything else.

+Note that we don't include all of the sources in boot.ml.
+We skip a few parts to speed up the build.
+In particular:
+- vendored libraries are replaced by simpler implementations taken from `vendor/boot`
+- a few files in `src` have an alternative version.
+These alternatives versions are named `XXX.boot.EXT`.
+For instance: `glob_lexer.boot.ml`

 ### OCaml compatibility test

 Install opam switches for all the entries in the